 Bukit Batok Driving Centre (BBDC)

 Address: 815 Bukit Batok West Avenue 5, Singapore 659085

 Address: 205 Ubi Ave 4 Singapore 408805

 Address: 2 Woodlands Industrial Park E4 Singapore 757387

-In addition to being eligible to take the riding theory and practical tests, all training centres would require you make a health declaration to say that you’re physically and mentally fit, as well as take an eyesight test.
+In addition to being eligible to take the riding theory and practical tests, all training centres would require you to make a health declaration to say that you’re physically and mentally fit, as well as take an eyesight test.
 Don’t worry, if you’re able to read this article on your phone or computer, you should be all right.

 Cost Of Getting A Class 2B Motorcycle License

 The course structure across the driving centres differ slightly, and so do the manner in which they present their course fee breakdown.
 For a more detailed look at the fees you’ll be paying, please consult the course fee pages for BBDC, CDC and SSDC.